ivymonk/105-Unit-3/README.md

 # US greenhouse gas insights 2021
-This is a repository was created for Professor Gotzler's Fall 2024 section of Engl 105 at the University of North Carolina at Chapel Hill.
+This repository was created for Professor Gotzler's Fall 2024 section of Engl 105 at the University of North Carolina at Chapel Hill.

 ---